 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of stockholders intend to sell shares of our common stock, could reduce the market price of our common stock.
-After this offering, we will have 29,427,537 shares of common stock outstanding, based on the number of shares of our common stock outstanding as of March 31, 2020 and conversion of all outstanding convertible preferred stock, including shares of our Series B convertible preferred stock we issued in the second tranche of our Series B convertible preferred stock financing on July 1, 2020, into shares of our common stock.
+After this offering, we will have shares of common stock outstanding, based on the number of shares of our common stock outstanding as of March 31, 2020.
 This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
-Substantially all of the remaining 16,427,537 shares of common stock initially will be restricted as a result of securities laws, market standoff provisions or lock-up agreements, but will become eligible to be sold after this offering as described in the section titled "Shares Eligible for Future Sale."
+Substantially all of the remaining shares of common stock initially will be restricted as a result of securities laws, market standoff provisions or lock-up agreements, but will become eligible to be sold after this offering as described in the section titled "Shares Available for Future Sale."

-After this offering, holders of an aggregate of 14,689,215 shares of common stock, including with respect to shares of our Series B convertible preferred stock issued in the second tranche of our Series B convertible preferred stock financing on July 1, 2020 and converted into 7,315,181 shares of our common stock upon the completion of this offering, will have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders, until such shares can otherwise be sold without restriction under Rule 144 under the Securities Act, or until the rights terminate pursuant to the terms of the stockholders agreement between us and such holders.
+After this offering, holders of an aggregate of 27,283,973 shares of common stock will have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders, until such shares can otherwise be sold without restriction under Rule 144 under the Securities Act, or until the rights terminate pursuant to the terms of the stockholders agreement between us and such holders.
 We also intend to register all shares of common stock subject to equity awards issued or reserved for future issuance under our equity compensation plans on a registration statement on Form S-8.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates under Rule 144 under the Securities Act and the market standoff provisions and lock-up agreements described above.
 Any sales of securities by these stockholders could have a negative impact on the trading price of our common stock.